telerik/kendo-ui-builder/docs/components/masked-textbox.md

 ---
-title: MaskedTextBox
+title: Masked Text Box
-page_title: MaskedTextBox - Components - Kendo UI Builder
+page_title: Masked Text Box - Components - Kendo UI Builder
-description: "Use and implement the MaskedTextBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the Masked Text Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: maskedtextbox_kuib
 ---

-# MaskedTextBox
+# Masked Text Box

-The Kendo UI MaskedTextBox is part of the Editors components which the Builder supports.
+The Masked Text Box is part of the Editors components which the Builder supports.

 ## Usage